amycartwright/Amy-Cartwright/V&AResidency/creativeProcess.md

  Does a non-human dancer need to be limited to the senses of a human dancer?
 Whoa big question!

+How can I explore code each day while still allowing myself to explore movement?

  (Insert render of imagined set up)

  -----------------------------------------------------